Program Details

 Description

-Services vary in each local community and may include:
+Services vary in every community and may include:

-- Coordination with public schools and Early Childhood Special Education
+• Coordination with public schools, and Early Childhood Special Education and community resources

 The goal is to deliver services to children and families in core areas of early learning, health, and family well-being while engaging parents as partners every step of the way.